Amr-Reda/memory-game/README.md

 ## Installtion

-1.download the files
+1. download the files
-2.ectract the files
+2. ectract the files
-3.open index.html
+3. open index.html

 ## How to play